Skip to the content of the web site.

 Research

-The Inkpot Natural Language Research Group is made up of faculty, staff, and students engaged in research about Computational Linguistics in various areas of application, including health informatics, biomedical information extraction, and scientific digital libraries.
-Inkpot developed out of the original HealthDoc Project (1994-1999) and is the academic side of Inkpot Software Inc., the spin-off company from HealthDoc.
+The Inkpot Natural Language Research Group is made up of faculty, staff, and students engaged in research about Computational Linguistics, Cognitive Rhetoric, and Computational Argumentation in various areas of application, including biomedical natural language processing, serious games, and persuasive technologies.

 Acknowledgements

-Inkpot is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) and Bell University Laboratories (BUL).
+Inkpot is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Current Projects